c7/c7.se/site/_posts/2012-01-04-goliath-and-redis.markdown

 ## Starting the application

+First you need to have a Redis server running.

 The final two pieces of the puzzle is a Goliath::Runner that takes care of running the application and a `config.rb` that contains a EM::Synchrony::ConnectionPool.

 ### runner.rb